12 Essential Questions to Ask Your Doctor Before Taking Antibiotics

 Are there any foods I should avoid while on this medication?

 Some medications may react badly with certain foods.
-For instance, dairy products make tetracycline less effective because the calcium in the food binds with the antibiotic so your body doesn’t absorb as much, Young says.
+For instance, dairy products make tetracycline and fluoroquinolones less effective because the calcium in the food binds with the antibiotic so your body doesn’t absorb as much, Young says.
 Make sure you’re aware of any foods that might get in the way of your healing.

 Should I drink a full glass of water with my medication?